Does each state need to abolish its governor in order for Australia to become a republic?

 Should the Australian people vote in a referendum to make this change, it is possible – though unlikely – that Australia would become a republic, while the states and territories remain constitutional monarchies!
 Each state would ultimately need to decide if it also wanted to become a republic or retain its governor as the King's representative.

-Australia's Constitution cover and sample pages.
+Australia's Constitution front cover

-Parliamentary Education Office (peo.gov.au)
+Parliamentary Education Office

 Description

-This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
+This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

-You are free to share – to copy, distribute and transmit the work.
+You are free to share – copy and redistribute the material in any medium or format.

-Non-commercial – you may not use this work for commercial purposes.
+Non-commercial – You may not use the material for commercial purposes.

 Waiver – any of the above conditions can be waived if you get permission from the copyright holder.